Space-Turtle0/PythonComputer/README.md

 - https://github.com/Space-Turtle0/PythonComputer/releases

+*Why can't I just download the branch instead of a repo?*
+Don't, branch files are still considered non-production ready until they are actually published as a release, many updates on there are finished but do not fit together (formatting)

+**Why are there multiple branches?**
+**master** - This branch is the final non-buggy product.
+Went through Beta Branch first before publish

+**Beta-Branch-v2** - This branch is non-production ready.
+Yes its where all the good new features come up but its not a finished product yet.

+**Repl-Support-Branch** - This branch is used for people using repl.
+Or an online IDE.
+It requires more files to operate and a run command.
+Which is `python 2019pc.py`

 # What is AutoUpdate.py?
 This file is a cool new feature that allows you to download the newest "release" without coming back to github, although its pretty important to check back for the new changelogs, its an easier tool to help you download the new version without coming back here!
 In order for this module to work, please run this in a command propmt (With admin!)